-- 1. Ensure that the design is context sensitive to its Place Type and that MBRC's policies and values have been addressed. - 2.
-Explain how the objectives of best practice design have been applied and existing and future user needs have been incorporated. - 3.
-Illustrate how access needs have been designed and are responsive to contiguous land uses.
+- a) Ensure that the design is context sensitive to its Place Type and that MBRC's policies and values have been addressed. - b) Explain how the objectives of best practice design have been applied and existing and future user needs have been incorporated. - c) Illustrate how access needs have been designed and are responsive to contiguous land uses.